Expert medical and surgical care in Thailand

 Thailand vs International Price Comparison

-Sleep apnoea surgery in Thailand costs 50 to 70 percent less than equivalent procedures in the US ($9,000–$18,000), Australia (A$7,500–A$15,000), and UK (£6,600–£13,500).
+Sleep apnoea surgery in Thailand costs substantially less than equivalent procedures in the US ($9,000–$18,000), Australia (A$7,500–A$15,000), and UK (£6,600–£13,500), with savings of roughly 30 to 70 percent depending on the procedure.
 The savings reflect lower operating costs in Thailand, not lower standards of care.

-Types of Sleep Apnoea Surgery in Thailand
+Types of Sleep Apnoea Surgery

-There is no single sleep apnoea surgery — the procedure depends on where your airway collapses.
+There is no single sleep apnoea surgery.
+The procedure depends on where your airway collapses.
 Getting the diagnosis right is the critical first step, and that means drug-induced sleep endoscopy before any surgical plan is finalised.

 UPPP (Uvulopalatopharyngoplasty)